JonnoFTW/traffic-prediction/README.md

 # LSTM Based Traffic Prediction

 This project seeks to use LSTM for traffic prediction using the [Keras](https://keras.io/) frontend for [Theano](http://deeplearning.net/software/theano/).
-Hyperparameter optimisation is used to find the best set of parameters for the network, which I found to be:
+Hyperparameter optimisation is used to find the best set of parameters for the network.

 ### Usage